photo credit: Abhinaba Basu

 FICTION: We consider short literary fiction.
 There is no specific length requirement but we suggest 5,000 words or less.
-Make sure to upload your work in one document with a .doc or .docx extension.
-All submissions must be the submitter’s original work, previously unpublished by an online or print journal.
+Make sure to upload your works in separate documents with a .doc or .docx extension.

 NONFICTION: We consider personal essays, biography, narratives anchored in fact or real events.
 There is no specific length requirement but we suggest 5,000 words or less.
-Make sure to upload your work in one document with a .doc or .docx extension.
+Make sure to upload your works in separate documents with a .doc or .docx extension.

 SCHOLARSHIP: We consider all topics within the humanities, social, and political sciences.
 We are looking for carefully crafted essays or research papers of a philosophical, scholarly nature.
 There is no specific length requirement but we suggest 5,000 words or less.
-Make sure to upload your work in one document with a .doc or .docx extension.
+Make sure to upload your works in separate documents with a .doc or .docx extension.
 If you use pictures, tables, or graphs in your work, please ensure all such media is less than 1 MB in size each.

 POETRY: We seek all styles of poetry.
 We accept a maximum of three poems submitted for a given edition of The Palouse Review.
-Make sure to upload your work in one document with a .doc or .docx extension.
+Make sure to upload your works in separate documents with a .doc or .docx extension.

 PHOTOGRAPHY AND VISUAL ART: We consider all forms of visual art utilizing all types of media, including photography, painting, drawing, assemblage, collage, graphic design, architectural models, and fabric art.
 Please submit 1-6 JPEG or PNG images of your art work.
-The file size for each file may not exceed 2 GB (your image may be resized for web).
+The file size for each file must not exceed 2 GB (your image will be resized for web).